pyepics/pyepics/doc/ca.rst

     chid  = ca.create_channel('XXX:m1.VAL')
     ca.put(chid,  1.0, wait=True)

-The  :meth:`put` method will wait to return until the processing is complete.
+The  :func:`put` method will wait to return until the processing is complete.

 Define a callback to Subscribe to Changes